 This year I kicked off our first writing project with formal letter writing.
 All of the Google documents referenced below are included in our free resource library.
-If you are not already signed up for our library, you can click here to sign up.

 Why Teach Formal Letter Writing?

 Writing a letter is a fun, real-world task that is short, sweet, and easy to revise.
 By upper elementary and middle school, students have written tons of friendly letters.
 Teaching formal letters is a great way to address tone, because students will be writing to an adult audience.
 You can introduce a lot of other topics as well, such as the structure of a formal letter, how to use templates in Google Docs, etc.

 When I started this lesson with my class, I put students into groups of two or three and gave each group a large piece of chart paper.
 I drew a large Venn Diagram on each piece and distributed them to the groups.
 I asked students to compare formal/business letters with friendly letters to gauge how much students already knew about each type of writing.
 Students enjoyed using markers to fill in their charts and it was clear that we had a good starting point.
 They already had some good background knowledge on letter-writing.

 After about 10 or 15 minutes of brainstorming, we came back together as a whole group.
 I presented my T-chart and had students make a check mark on their large Venn Diagrams if they had a similar attribute listed.
 My kids had some attributes on my chart that I hadn’t even thought of, so I went ahead and made some modifications to my chart on the fly.

 I decided to go ahead and share these notes with the students via Google Classroom instead of having them re-write the notes in their notebooks.
 I didn’t think it was necessary to spend much time on this part of the task – students quickly got the point.